Sejsel/aoc2024-ksplang/README.md

 Being able to separate the part before and after the comma helped a lot to reduce the complexity a lot.

 My favorite so far.
 Part 2 was also easy to adapt to.

+### Day 4 (2024-12-09)

+Straightforward.
+At least as long as you don't mind a few nested if statements.